hadro/info654fa20/syllabus/readme.md

 - [How to Center in CSS](http://howtocenterincss.com/) (Because it will definitely come up!)
 - Jennifer Dewalt.
 [180 websites in 180 days](https://jenniferdewalt.com/) ([Background talk on this project](https://www.youtube.com/watch?v=QaSbL4sRff8))

-### February 24 --- File Formats and Web Design Wrap-up
+### September 23 --- File Formats and Web Design Wrap-up

 **Due: Technology and Service Inspiration Post 2**